+2020 Bulkers Ltd. is incorporated in Bermuda.
 2020 Bulkers Ltd. transferred tax domicile from Bermuda to Norway effective August 9, 2022.
-Our subsidiaries in Norway are subject to income tax.
-The estimated income tax expense for the twelve months ended December 31, 2022, is US\$63k.
-The Group does not have any unrecognized tax benefits, accrued interest or penalties relating to income taxes.
+Our vessel owning subsidiaries are taxed under the Norwegian Tonnage Tax Regime.
+The estimated income tax expense for the twelve months ended December 31, 2023, is US\$1.5 million (included in Accrued expenses) and is related to taxable net financial income (under the Norwegian Tonnage Tax Regime) primarily due to realized gains on interest rate swaps.
+The Group does not have any accrued interest or penalties relating to income taxes.